 We notice that the Eqs.~\eqref{eq:ReAd_scalar} and \eqref{eq:ReAd_fermion} for the retarded and advanced propagators characterize the spectral properties of the fields in the system, as it will soon be manifest by moving from coordinate space into momentum space.
 Eqs.~\eqref{eq:<>_scalar}, \eqref{eq:<>_fermion}, on the other hand, encode the statistical information, which will result in kinetic (fluid) equations for the distribution functions.
 This can be already understood by replacing the retarded and advanced functions in Eqs.~\eqref{eq:<>_scalar}, \eqref{eq:<>_fermion} with spectral and Hermitian ones by using Eq.~\eqref{eq:herm_antiherm}, yielding the well-known Kadanoff-Baym (KB) equations \cite{kadanoff2018quantum}:

-The right hand side can be viewed as the QFT equivalent of the collision operator in semi-classical Boltzmann equations, with the creation and destruction terms.
+The right-hand side can be viewed as the QFT equivalent of the collision operator in semiclassical Boltzmann equations, with the creation and destruction terms.
 Therefore, as expected, it vanishes in thermodynamic equilibrium, as can be directly seen by employing the KMS relations in Eq.~\eqref{eq:KMS} to both Wightman propagators and self-energies.